mmbi-glitch/mmbi-glitch/README.md

 - ⚡ Fun Facts: My favorite animal is owls because they're super cool.
 I was born in Japan, lived in NZ for ~19 years, and now I'm in the UK.
 I was homeschooled for the most part of my early education.

-- 💬 Ask Me: about anything that's not too personal!
-For example, my uni experience, how I feel about homeschooling, my religion, etc.
+- 💬 Ask Me: pretty much anything, as long as it's not too personal!
+For example, my uni experience, how I feel about homeschooling, my love for programming, etc.

 - 📬 Contact: via email (mmbillah02[at]gmail[dot]com - no spam please!) or social media (links above).